Nikolai Kondratiev: Early life and education

-These conclusions showed that capitalism was sustainable, to the disdain of Communist officials.
-This was a primary reason for his execution in 1938.

 In 1925 he published his book The Major Economic Cycles, which quickly was translated into German.
 A short form was published in 1935 in the Review of Economic Statistics and for a time his ideas became popular in the West, until eclipsed by those of John Maynard Keynes.

 Kondratiev's economic cycle theory held that there were long cycles of about fifty years.
 At the beginning of the cycle economies produce high-cost capital goods and infrastructure investments creating new employment and income and demand for consumer goods.
 However, after a few decades the expected return on investment falls below the interest rate and people refuse to invest, even as overcapacity in capital goods gives rise to massive layoffs, reducing the demand for consumer goods.
 Unemployment and a long economic crisis ensue as economies contract.
 People and companies save their resources until confidence begins to return and there is an upswing into a new capital formation period, usually characterized by large scale investment in new technologies.

-Famous Austrian economist, Joseph Schumpeter credited the foundations of Long Wave Theory to Nikolai Kondratiev.
+Joseph Schumpeter credited the foundations of Long Wave Theory to Nikolai Kondratiev.
 He coined the term "Kondratiev Waves" (K-waves) in respect for Nikolai Kondratiev.

 Support of the People's Commissariat

 A member of the People's Commissariat of Agriculture and a proponent of the Soviet New Economic Policy (NEP) supported by Vladimir Lenin, Kondratiev was influential with writings about agriculture and planning methodology.
 Influenced by his trips overseas, he advocated a market-led industrialization strategy emphasizing export of agricultural produce to pay for industrialization, following the Ricardian economics theory of comparative advantage.
 He proposed a plan for agriculture and forestry from 1924 to 1928.
 However, after the death of Lenin in 1924, Joseph Stalin, who favored complete government control of the economy, took control of the Communist Party.
 Kondratiev's influence quickly waned.

-According to the late Harvard sociologist Carle C. Zimmerman, Kondratiev was reported to Soviet authorities by a member of the University of Minnesota agriculture faculty in 1927 after a visit to sociologist Pitirim Sorokin, a fellow Komi:
+According to the late Harvard sociologist Carle C. Zimmerman, Kondratiev was reported to Soviet authorities by a member of the University of Minnesota agriculture faculty in 1927 after a visit to sociologist Pitirim Sorokin:

 Kondratieff (sic), an agricultural economist and student of business cycles, visited Minnesota in 1927 and stayed with Sorokin.
 A number of prominent American scientists were pro-communist at the time.
 One was a forester at the Ag campus where I had an office.
 He upbraided me for associating with Sorokin and Kondratieff and told me he was going to send a report about Kondratieff back to Russia.
 Later I learned that Kondratieff was arrested immediately after returning to Russia from the trip to see American universities.
 However, he was not given the final "treatment" until the Stalinist purges of 1931.